01 of 13

 05 of 13

 Modern Kitchen With Waterfall CountertopContinue to 6 of 13 below.

 06 of 13

 Kitchen Island With a Concrete Waterfall Countertop

-The interior design firm, Linebox Studio made the kitchen the core of this open concept home.
+The interior design firm, Linebox Studio made this kitchen the core of an open concept home.
 The cooking space was designed for entertaining allowing the home chef to work while interacting with six seated houseguests.
-The kitchen island features a concrete waterfall counter with built-in cutting boards, which quickly pop up for cleaning.Continue to 7 of 16 below.
+The kitchen island features a concrete waterfall counter with built-in cutting boards, which quickly pop up for cleaning.Continue to 7 of 13 below.

 Transitional Kitchen With a Marble Waterfall Countertop

 Transitional kitchens, like this gorgeous example by Casey Sarkin Interior Design, meld traditional elements with modern features.
 The marble waterfall countertop beautifully frames the farmhouse-inspired oak kitchen island.
 Classic gold fixtures from the lighting to faucet add visual warmth to the crisp, white cooking space.Continue to 8 of 13 below.

 08 of 13

 Granite Waterfall CountertopContinue to 9 of 13 below.